-It seems like most people don’t know about Steens Mountain, and fewer have been.
+It seems like most people don’t know about Steens Mountain — and fewer have been.
 Other mountains get all the attention in Oregon: Mt.
 Hood, the Three Sisters, Mt.
-Jefferson and countless other snow-capped Cascade peaks are the first summits that spring to mind when people think of the state’s high places.
-The Coast Range, the Klamaths and Siskiyous and even the Wallowas are more familiar.
+Jefferson and other snow-capped Cascade peaks are the first summits that spring to mind when people think of the state’s high places.
+The Coast Range, the Siskiyous and even the Wallowas are more familiar.
 Steens exists in a land beyond most, and that makes all the difference.
-After a year of longing for a chance to explore, and two close encounters with the mountain, it was finally time to truly experience the magic of Steens.
+After a year of longing for a chance to explore, me and my partner, Kathryn, decided it was finally time to experience the magic of Steens on a three-day road trip.
+Here we go.

 From the desert, we drove south and then west to the Catlow Valley, for the roads that climb Steens do so from the gentler western slopes.
 At Fish Lake, we made camp and dined at sunset.
 As night fell, we took the gravel road to the East Rim Overlook and turned our eyes skyward to see the Milky Way arch over southeastern Oregon.